 It’s been tens of thousands of years since dogs and humans first began cohabitating.
-But it’s still a steep learning curve for each owner when they bring a dog into their life.
+But it’s still a steep learning curve for each owner when they bring a dog into their life and care for the dog health.
 Here are 5 things I wish I’d known at the start.

 1 What to do about diarrhea

 When your dog is sick, as an owner you want to do something to make them well again — and fast.
 It feels a lot better to be taking action than just watching them suffer.

 But dog ownership has taught me that sometimes the very best thing you can do to help your dog — is nothing at all.

 If your dog has little diarrhea or has gone off their food, listen to what their body is telling you.
 Give them lots of bathroom breaks to clear the problem from their system and make sure clean fresh water is always available.